jimm/csvlixir/README.md

 goes for writing: use `CSVLixir.write` to create a string from data and write that to a file.

+# Changes from 1.0

+File and string.
+No longer supports char lists.

 # To Do

 I'm working on support for `Stream` I/O, but I'm having problems.
 CSVLixir needs to read data a character at a time, not a line at a time, since column data can span multiple lines.
 I may have to do my own buffering.